 The cost of refacing your cabinets and surfaces will vary depending on the size of your kitchen, how much refacing there is to be done, and the quality of wood or other materials you choose for the finished surfaces.

 However, the comparison is drastic when you lay it out against the cost of full replacements.
-While refacing for a full kitchen ranges from $1,000-$9,000 on average, the cost of full replacement for those same surfaces will range from $4,000-$20,000 and beyond.
+Refacing a 1,100 to 2,500 square foot home with a size appropriate kitchen costs $8,000 to $14,000.
+A full cabinet tear-out and replacement of custom cabinets of that same size kitchen costs $14,000 to $25,000.
 When you look at it this way, there’s a huge cost savings to be had – and a big reason to choose refacing over replacement.

 For more information about Phoenix kitchen refacing for surfaces and cabinets, contact the industry experts at Better Than New Kitchens, LLC.